How Inaccurate Inventory Data Leads to Chronic Stockouts

 Spreadsheet Inventory: A Scalability Nightmare

-ERP Systems: Outdated, Expensive and Hard to Use
+ERP Systems: Outdated, Expensive, and Hard to Use

 Older ERP systems frequently operate with data silos, where information is stored in separate, non-communicating databases.
-Your warehouse team might have one set of inventory numbers, while your sales team works with completely different figures.
+Your warehouse team might have one set of inventory numbers while your sales team works with completely different figures.
 This fragmentation makes it impossible to maintain accurate, unified inventory data across your organization.

-System performance issues also impact inventory data accuracy.
-Slow processing times and frequent crashes can delay critical updates, leaving your team working with outdated information.
-When your system can't keep pace with your business operations, the resulting data gaps create perfect conditions for stockouts.
+System performance issues also impact accuracy.
+Slow processing times and frequent crashes delay critical updates, leaving your team working with outdated information at exactly the moments when accuracy matters most.

 The Vicious Cycle: How Poor Data Creates Persistent Problems